 The age profile of residents is important to local authorities as it influences where / what services are provided.
-The latest Office for National Statistics Mid-Year Estimates for 2018 indicated that Sefton's total population was 275,985.
-The figures also showed that 23% of Sefton's residents are aged 65 and over; this is above the Liverpool City Region - LCR (19%) and national average (18%).
-Sefton is ranked 79th out of 326 local authorities for the rate of residents aged 65 or over.
+The latest Office for National Statistics Mid-Year Estimates for 2019 indicated that Sefton's total population was 276,410.
+The figures also showed that 24% of Sefton's residents are aged 65 and over; this is above the Liverpool City Region - LCR (19%), North West (19%) and national average (18%).
+Sefton is ranked 70th out of 320 local authorities for the rate of residents aged 65 or over.
 The high proportion of older residents has an impact on the level of resources that the Authority requires for elderly care provision.
 Sefton is in the highest 25% of Local Authorities for the proportions of elderly residents across the country.

-Comparison of Sefton's Age Profile to LCR & England (2018)
+Comparison of Sefton's Age Profile to LCR, NW & England (2019)

-At 23%, Sefton has the 7th highest proportion of over 65's across the 39 North West local authorities and is the 5th highest amongst the comparator authorities (The Chartered Institute of Public Finance & Accountancy's assessment of those authorities with social characteristics most closely aligned to Sefton) of which there are 16 (including Sefton).
+At 24%, Sefton has the 7th highest proportion of over 65's across the 39 North West local authorities and is highest of the six Liverpool City Region (LCR) authorities.

-Sefton has the 51st highest proportion aged 85 and over residents across England and is the 5th highest in the North West, at 3% of the overall population, again higher than the LCR and national proportions of 2%.
-Sefton has the 4th highest proportion of 85 and overs when compared to its comparator authorities.
+Sefton is the 39th highest LA for the proportion of residents aged 85 and over throughout England and is the 5th highest in the North West, at over 3% of the overall population, Sefton is again higher than the LCR, North West and national proportions of 2%.
+The Borough is again the highest of the six LCR authorities.